EniL17/saucedemo-qa-automation/ARCHITECTURE.md

 SauceDemo was investigated for a real, callable backend API using the browser's Network tab, with caching explicitly disabled to avoid false positives from stale cached requests (an initial check without disabling cache produced a misleading result — a stray cached request that did not reproduce once cache was properly cleared).
 Across login, cart, checkout, and PDF-receipt generation, no genuine backend API call was found; the PDF receipt itself is generated entirely client-side using the `react-pdf` JavaScript library, with no server round-trip.

-Given a suitable target with a real backend, the approach would be: use Playwright's built-in `request` context to call endpoints directly, assert on status codes and response bodies, and validate that data changes made via the API are correctly reflected in the UI — closing the loop between backend and frontend testing.

 ---

 ## 7. Known Flakiness — Investigated and Documented